ZAHON/rilix-ui/core/src/utilities/compose-refs/README.md

 ### Returns

+The `composeRefs` function returns a single callback function that efficiently manages the assignment of a DOM node to all provided refs.

 | Type                     | Description                                                             |
 | ------------------------ | ----------------------------------------------------------------------- |
 | `QRL<(node: T) => void>` | A function that accepts a DOM node and assigns it to each provided ref. |